code5061/rfilesaver/README.md

 # rfilesaver

-Plugin to save file in ANDROID or IOS device
+A Flutter Plugin to save file in ANDROID or IOS device

 ## Getting Started